-Bijan is an associate practicing in the areas of business and commercial litigation, business and corporate law, employment and labor law, and probate, estate, and trust litigation.
-His experience as a business owner coupled with his master’s degree in business provides a unique perspective to help his clients navigate the regulatory landscape and craft efficient solutions to formidable problems.
+Bijan practices in the areas of business and commercial litigation, business and corporate law, employment and labor law, and probate, estate, and trust litigation.
+As a former business owner with a master’s degree in business administration, he has a unique perspective and ability to assist his clients with legal transactions and litigation.

 In his practice, Bijan helps startups and businesses with many of the challenges he faced as a business owner.
 He advises clients during the pre-revenue stage on issues such as business formation and shareholder bylaws; during the growth stage on matters dealing with internal and external stakeholders; as well as during the exit stage, where he assists with the sale and/or winding up process.
 Bijan has negotiated and drafted a wide variety of agreements related to general corporate matters, executive compensation, non-compete, intellectual property, and other matters.
-His litigation practice covers many areas, including employment disputes, unfair trade practice claims, breach of contract, copyright infringement, property disputes, will contests, insurance claims, and catastrophic personal injury.
+His litigation practice covers many areas, including fiduciary disputes, employment disputes, unfair trade practice claims, breach of contract, copyright infringement, property disputes, will contests, insurance claims, and catastrophic personal injury.